vrusinov/gmsite/posts/2023/leaving-google-joining-snowflake.md

 ## Cloud SQL SRE

 I had some experience running PostgreSQL at previous job which came in handy: I launched Cloud Postgres.
-This lead to successfull promo.
+This lead to successful promo.

 This is also where I got a chance to be part of public Cloud business and got to work with open-source stuff, and I liked it.